We love our neighbours around the world.

 Presbyterian World Service and Development (PWS&D) is funded by donation by the individuals in the congregation and fundraising events like Journey for Hope, in which we participate.

-Gaza Emergency Appeal (PWS&D)
+Middle East Emergency Appeal

 Bighead River Project